monolayer/monorepo/packages/sdk/docs/guide/postgres.md

 ## Description

-With this workload you define PostgreSQL databases.
+With this workload, you can define PostgreSQL databases.

 A [`PostgresDatabase`](./../reference/api/main/classes/PostgresDatabase.md) workload is initialized with a valid database name.

 See [examples](#examples).

-Each workload has an environment variable name associated with it to hold the connection string for the database named after the workloads' [`databaseName`](./../reference/api/main/classes/PostgresDatabase.md#properties).
+Each workload has an environment variable name associated with it that holds the connection string for the database.
+The variable is named after the workload's [`databaseName`](./../reference/api/main/classes/PostgresDatabase.md#properties).
 For example:

 - database name `products`: `ML_PG_PRODUCTS_DATABASE_URL`.